-Rejseholdet (english title: Unit One) is a Danish Cop Show, centered around the titular, mobile, elite police task force, that travels around Denmark helping local police departments solve particulary difficult crimes.
-The show ran from 2000-2004, over 3 seasons and with two film-length episodes serving the Series Finale.The series focuses on the 5 main characters, the ambitious leader of the team, DCI Ingrid Dahl (Charlotte Fich), the rough edged and impulsive DI Allan Fischer (Mads Mikkelsen), the perceptive and cerebral DI Thomas La Cour (Lars Brygmann), the world-weary, senior member DI Jens-Peter "I.P."
-Jørgensen (Waage Sandø), and the easy-going and levelheaded DI Gaby Levin.The drama is balanced between the forensic process and an unfolding backstory that includes the sometime ambivalent relationships existing between the unit members, their families and those outside the Unit.
+Rejseholdet (english title: Unit One) is a Danish Cop Show, centered around the titular, mobile, elite police task force, that travels around Denmark helping local police departments solve particularly difficult crimes, usually murders.
+The show ran from 2000-2004, over 3 seasons and with two film-length episodes serving the Series Finale.The series focuses on the 5 main characters, the ambitious leader of the team, DCI Ingrid Dahl (Charlotte Fich), the rough edged and impulsive DS Allan Fischer (Mads Mikkelsen), the perceptive and cerebral DS Thomas La Cour (Lars Brygmann), the world-weary, senior member DI Jens-Peter "I.P."
+Jørgensen (Waage Sandø), and the easy-going and levelheaded junior member DS Gaby Levin.The drama is balanced between the forensic process and an unfolding backstory that includes the sometime ambivalent relationships existing between the unit members, their families and those outside the Unit.
 The series regularly touches on social issues including the insularity of police work, the social and emotional impact of brutal crime, as well as political and press involvement in the justice process.

 - Based on a True Story/Very Loosely Based on a True Story: Toes on a blurred line between these two, as the cases the team investigates is based on real life crimes that took place in Denmark, but the credits always makes sure to display the following disclaimer: "'Rejseholdet' is fiction, with fictional characters, inspired by real events."
 Didn't stop some episodes from causing a bit of occasional controversy as some of the people who were involved in the real life cases, felt the show was ripping a bit too heavy into old wounds.